binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 Listen to educational technology podcasts when you have down time, travelling etc. Cram that information into your head.

 Be ready to admit mistakes and seek out positions where you are the worst developer and you feel uncomfortable.
 Being around the best will lift your abilities quickly if you're willing to push your self and learn from those that are better than you.
 I've seen this in many professions.
-The lower performer if they want to lift their game can do so quickly in a pressured environment like this.
+The lower performer if they want to lift their game can do so quickly in a pressured environment like this if they are given the space to.

 Forming habits such as
 * TDDing your code